rifandani/vue-app/README.md

 ## NOTES

-- [ ] use prime-vue with unstyled setting
+- [ ] use styled primevue with tailwind support
+- [ ] remove daisyui
 - [ ] fix all tests -> `axios` + `vue-query` + `msw` base url somehow does not works.
 - [ ] add `/docs` folder, including all my decisions or technical considerations.